Theft Crimes Attorney Ocala

-Theft is a common crime but that doesn’t make it a minor one.
-While most people think of petty theft—such as small items—some cases of theft involve thousands of dollars in stolen property, such as vehicles.
-In this case, theft can be a felony, even though it is most often charged as a misdemeanor.
-You need a solid defense to reduce or even eliminate your penalties.
-That’s why it’s important to have an Ocala theft attorney fight for your legal rights so you can get the best outcome.
+Theft is a common crime, but that doesn’t make it a minor one.
+Some cases of theft involve thousands of dollars in stolen property, such as vehicles.
+In this case, theft can be a felony, threatening your job prospects, criminal record, and freedom.

 - Second-degree petit theft.
 This is the most minor theft offense in Florida.
 Also known as petty theft, it refers to stolen property valued at under $100.
 This is a second-degree misdemeanor, which is punishable by 60 days in jail and a fine of $500.

 - First-degree petit theft.
 This is for stolen property valued between $100 and $750.
 This is a first-degree misdemeanor, punishable by a $1,000 fine and one year in prison.

 - Third-degree grand theft.
 This is a third-degree felony and includes theft of wills, firearms, motor vehicles, commercially farmed animals––any property valued between $750 and $20,000.
 The punishment is a fine of up to $5,000 and five years in prison.

 - Second-degree grand theft.
 This crime involves the theft of:

 - Emergency law enforcement or medical equipment valued at $300 or more

 - Property valued between $5,000 and $20,000 stolen during a riot or looting

 - Any property valued between $20,000 and $100,000

 - Cargo valued at under $50,000 that has entered intrastate or interstate commerce